Srinanda-Yallapragada/honors-rpi4os/thesis-notes.md

 Get to part 5 on rust! -> Done?
 Kinda, able to run rust code, but have not done a line by line

+Oct3 Meeting:
+Redirect thesis into Rust translation
+What does it look like to rewrite an C OS in Rust?
+Here is some C code, Here is some Rust code compare them, what was it like doing this Why is everyone translating everything into rust add the meme if you want Todo
+1) Rework my checkpoints, what is the end goals, what is safety strech goals
+2) Write a thesis statements
+3) Interoperability with C and Rust?
+How to make that work?
+4) Implement Hello World in Rust things Chapter 3
+5)